mbamobioma1/hello-world/README.md

     text-decoration: underline;
 }
 ```
-`Note: This is external CSS file, ensure to link it to your html file;above the heading closing tag.`
+`Note: This is external CSS file, ensure to link it to your HTML file above the heading closing tag.`

 ***Result***